zhang3r/python_review/README.md

 a variable can be assigned to the results of a recursive step.

 note: each recursive step should be closer to the terminating statement than previous recursive steps.

+1. it handles a simple "base case" without using recursion
+2. avoid cycles
+3. each call of the function represents a compolete handling of the given task

 ## Graphs